guardian/frontend/docs/03-dev-howtos/14-implement-google-analytics.md

 Internal click (navigating to another internal page on gu.com) External clicks (going to another domain)

-This listens to the Mediator events, and impliments tracking in both google and omniture
+This listens to the Mediator events, and implements tracking in both google and omniture

 TODO:

-Impliment delay after omniture is removed
+Implement delay after omniture is removed
-Impliment sessions storage deletion
+Implement sessions storage deletion